zextras/tech-doc/source/_includes/_adminpanel/storage.rst

 .. card:: Step 2.
 Select Volumes

-   We now chose the volumes to which the policy is applied.
-By default, **all the primary volumes** are selected.
+   In the lower part of the dialog, chose the source and destination volumes to which the policy is applied.
+By default, **all the primary volumes** are selected as source, while the destination is always the **current secondary volume**.
 While it is possible to manually specify the volumes from the list, we do not change this.

+   .. hint:: You can select multiple source volumes, but only one
+      destination volume.

    .. image:: /img/adminpanel/new-hsm-volumes.png
       :scale: 50
       :align: center

 .. card:: Step 3.
-Create Policy
+Complete procedure.

-   The last stop shows the settings for review.
-You can go back to change any options or create the policy.
+   The last step shows the settings for review.
+You can use the buttons at the bottom to:

+   * :bdg-secondary-line:`CANCEL` exit the policy creation and close the dialog
+   * :bdg-secondary:`BACK` go back to change any options
+   * :bdg-primary:`RUN ONLY` run the policy once and exit
+   * :bdg-primary:`CREATE` create the policy

    .. image:: /img/adminpanel/new-hsm-create.png
       :scale: 50